Arabian babbler: Behaviour

 Babblers dance and take baths together, offer each other gifts, clean themselves, and sometimes enter into conflict with each other for the privilege of helping another babbler.
 They may also feed their counterparts.
 This peculiar behaviour made them a privileged example for ethological theories concerning altruism among animals.

 Starting in the 1970s, Amotz Zahavi observed the babbler at length, giving rise to his theory of signal and its correlative, the handicap principle.
-Although babblers were considered particularly altruistic animals, Zahavi reinterpreted their behaviours according to his theory.
-Thus, Zahavi (1974) theorized that chick feeding by Arabian babbler helpers acts as a signal by the helper to gain social prestige within the group.
+Although babblers were considered particularly altruistic animals, Zahavi reinterpreted their behaviour according to his theory.
+Thus, Zahavi (1974) theorised that chick feeding by Arabian babbler helpers acts as a signal by the helper to gain social prestige within the group.

 Yitzchak Ben-Mocha of the Max Planck Institute for Ornithology has studied Arabian babblers in Israel's Shezaf Nature Reserve.
 He has found evidence of intentional communication in the process used by adult babblers to encourage fledglings to move to a new shelter through calls and movement.
+Ben-Mocha and colleagues later found that dominant pairs conceal their copulations and mating solicitations from other adult group members.
+This makes the Arabian babbler the only known non-human species in which dominant individuals habitually conceal mating.
+Ben-Mocha later argued that such concealed mating maintains cooperation with helpers who cannot mate.
+He called this the cooperation maintenance hypothesis.

 Group structure and breeding biology

 Arabian babblers are cooperative breeders that live in groups and defend territories year round.
 Group size varies from two to 10 individuals.
 Their territories vary with the group size as well as the presence of neighboring groups.
 Groups consist of a reproductive pair and other non-breeding members who may or may not be direct offspring or close relatives.
-Helpers usually do not reproduce, but they participate in rearing the offspring, that is, in providing food, as well as other parental behavior like incubation, territory defense and defense against predators.
+Helpers usually do not reproduce, but they participate in rearing the offspring, that is, in providing food, as well as other parental behaviour like incubation, territory defence and defence against predators.

 Groups are labelled according to the relatedness of helpers to the reproductive pair: